 - Students: Visit the Google G Suite for Students page

-- Faculty & Staff: Login to the SharePoint for Google G Suite information
+- Faculty & Staff: Visit the Google Workspace FAQ

-Faculty and staff mail services for Interwork may be obtained directly from that department.
+Faculty and staff mail services and support for Interwork, may be obtained directly from that department.
 Please inquire with your technical contact or supervisor for more information.

 Review the SDSU Computing Responsible Use Policy before requesting an account.

 At this time, G Suite accounts are available to all university Students, faculty, staff, and student employees.
 Email accounts for employees of Interwork, are available through mail servers specific to those areas.
 Contact your supervisor for more information.

 If you are a new Faculty/Staff/Student Employee an SDSUid activation email message was sent to the email address that you provided to HR.
 If you cannot locate the email, please make sure it was not sent to SPAM.
 The message was branded with the SDSU Logo and SDSUid activation information.
 The message was sent from [email protected] If you cannot locate your SDSUid activation email, please inquire with your college/department technical support as they have the ability to assist you with activation.

 If you are a student, you should have received an SDSUid activation email sent to your personal email address on file.
 If you misplaced the email, please visit the SDSUid Student Account Activation page for more information.